 Local radio station make megastars out of unknown artists by playing their music and introducing them to new fans.
 Radio and musicians have a true partnership: Radio wants to entertain listeners and artists want their voices heard.
 But big, international record labels are pushing for a tax on local radio that could hurt your favorite local station.

-Struggling with outdated business models, the record labels have resorted to pushing for legislation that would impose a performance fee on radio stations simply for airing and promoting artists' music.
+Radio's free promotion already provides more than $2.4 billion annually in music sales for record labels and artists.
+But struggling with outdated business models, the record labels have resorted to pushing for legislation that would impose a tax on your local radio stations simply for airing music.

-This legislation could financially cripple local radio stations, reduce the variety of music radio stations play, and stifle new artists trying to start their careers.
-It could especially affect small stations, including minority-owned stations, causing them to switch to a talk-only format or shut down entirely.
+This could reduce the music radio stations play and stifle new artists trying to start their careers.
+It could especially affect small stations causing them to shut down entirely.

 Thus far, listeners like you have helped hold off the record labels' money grab by urging Congress to oppose a performance tax.